ePages-de/epages-docs/_posts/2017/2017-10-05-codetalks-2017-back-on-the-big-screen.md

 Again the code.talks team did a great job organizing the conference.
 The talks covered what the industry is currently talking about but here and there also included topics that are not mainstream.
 Eight different rooms offer a great choice but the amount of possibilities to choose from can also give you a headache.
-Apart from that the Java crowd felt a little underrepresented with just four talks on the Java track.
+Apart from that, the Java crowd felt a little underrepresented with just four talks on the Java track.

 The move back to the Cinemaxx was a good choice but the additional 200 people were problematic.
 Compared to 2015 there was a lot more queuing and waiting involved.

+But all in all it has been a great conference.
 Thanks a lot to the code.talks team and see you next year!